 Of course, there are many good machines and cartridge systems on the market and people ask me why to use Cheyenne, because you can buy similar and adjustable machines for less money.
 Machines which you can change strokes and needle bars, what you can't do with Cheyenne.
 That's true... but I see this as an advantage for me and most users, because you focus on your work, on your art... on your tattoo.
 It works perfect as a closed system, offers a very high quality and you don't have to mess around with anything else.

 So many people focus more on technical aspects of their machines while working, than on their art and the tattoo they're doing.
 Is this the right combination of machine party, could it maybe run better with another stroke...maybe the shading sucks because I need another needle bar...maybe not.
 It distracts more people than it's helping and if you know your setup, like most professionals do, then you won't change it anyway...and maybe rather use two different machines depending on what you do this day, than change parts on one every day.

-Also their cartridges are made in germany and every single piece is quality controlled manually, believe it or not.
+are made in Germany and every single piece is quality controlled manually, believe it or not.
 I never had a faulty needle in the box, they are consistent and reliable.
 You pay for ten needles, you can use ten needles, all ten needles are the same.
 With the craft series, they also offer similar quality, for a good price.

 I personally use different Cheyenne machines, depending on what I do.
 Most of the time I use the HAWK PEN